ripose-jp/Memento/README.md

 If any mpv binds or plugins do not work, please create an issue in the issue tracker.

+## JMDict

+JMdict can be updated from within Memento by going to "Settings" -> "Update JMDict" and selected the JMDict file.

+The JMDict file with only English translations can be downloaded here:

+ftp://ftp.monash.edu.au/pub/nihongo/JMdict_e.gz

+The multilingual version can be downloaded here:

+ftp://ftp.monash.edu.au/pub/nihongo/JMdict.gz

 ## To-do

 * Improve query speed.